kristoffer-dyrkorn/flightsimulator/README.md

 - Terrain data is provided by the [Norwegian Mapping Authority](https://www.kartverket.no) and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - Satellite photos are Copernicus Sentinel-2 data (2017), provided by the [Norwegian Mapping Authority](https://www.kartverket.no), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- Flight model code is translated and rewritten from https://www.cds.caltech.edu/~murray/projects/afosr95-vehicles/models/f16/
+- Flight dynamics code is translated and rewritten from https://www.cds.caltech.edu/~murray/projects/afosr95-vehicles/models/f16/
 - Brown noise generator is taken from https://noisehack.com/generate-noise-web-audio-api/
+- Node.js http server code is taken from https://adrianmejia.com/blog/2016/08/24/building-a-node-js-static-file-server-files-over-http-using-es6/

 ## License